Robust High-Dimensional Time-Varying Coefficient Estimation: Conclusion

 In the empirical study, the RED-LASSO estimation procedure shows the best performance in terms of $R^2$ and the sparsity of the beta estimates.
 It suggests that when estimating integrated beta in the high-dimensional high-frequency set-up, the RED-LASSO estimation method helps account for the features of the time-varying beta process and heavy-tailed distributions of observed log-returns.
-On the other hand, we did not consider microstructure noises.
+On the other hand, the proposed tuning parameter selection procedure does not guarantee the theoretical properties.
+It would be interesting to develop a robust tuning parameter selection method with rigorous theoretical guarantees and practical applicability.
+However, developing a procedure that satisfies both theoretical and practical criteria may be challenging.
+In addition, in this paper, we did not consider microstructure noises.
 The microstructure noise could be another source of the heavy tails and accommodating them leads to an application for higher frequency observations.
 However, if we impose the microstructure noise structure on the regression diffusion model, we have an unbalanced order relationship between the noise and regression variables, which ruins the usual regression structure.
 Hence, it is difficult to apply the existing estimation methods.
 It would be interesting and important to develop a robust estimation method that can handle microstructure noises.
-We leave this issue for a future study.
+Finally, for each local sparse beta estimation, thanks to the bias adjustment, the bias is negligible, and we can obtain an asymptotic normality.
+However, the parameter of interest is the integrated beta, and the integrated beta estimator has a faster convergence rate than that of the local beta estimator, due to the property of the law of large numbers.
+Unfortunately, the convergence rate of the integrated beta estimator can be dominated by that of the bias term.
+Thus, we still have a bias issue for the integrated beta inference.
+It would be interesting but difficult to develop a novel bias adjustment scheme to manage this non-negligible bias term.
+We leave these topics for future study.